dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/BarcodeScanner.md

 **Arguments**

-info: a `ScannerPlayCallbackInfo` object which describes the resolution of the video input.
+info: a `ScannerPlayCallbackInfo` object which describes the information of the camera.

 **Code Snippet**